Foonly: The Foonly F1

 The Foonly F1 was the first and most powerful Foonly computer, but also the only one being built of its kind.
-It was based on the Super-Foonly project designs, aimed to be the fastest DEC PDP-10 compatible, but using emitter-coupled logic (ECL) gates rather than transistor–transistor logic (TTL), and without the extended instruction set.
+It was based on the Super-Foonly project designs, aiming to be the fastest DEC PDP-10 compatible computer, but using emitter-coupled logic (ECL) gates rather than transistor–transistor logic (TTL), and without the extended instruction set.
 It was developed with the help of Triple-I, its first customer, and began operations in 1978.

 The computer consisted of four cabinets: